rogin/Snippets/NextGen Connect/Readme.md

 So far I did postgres database backup and restore plus mirthconnect configuration files backup and restore.
 But there is still some discrepancy between new server and old server.

 Issue: channels stats not showing up after postgres database backup and restore then configuration files backup and restore
-Reason: channels statistics are saved per server.id
+Reason: channels statistics are saved per server\.id
-Solution: Update the current server\'s ID to that of the original server, https://docs.nextgen.com/bundle/Mirth_User_Guide_41/page/connect/connect/topics/c_Application_Data_Directory_connect_ug.html
+Solution: Update the current server\'s ID to that of the original server, <https://docs.nextgen.com/bundle/Mirth_User_Guide_41/page/connect/connect/topics/c_Application_Data_Directory_connect_ug.html>

-## case-insensitive JSON fields
+## 13. <a name='case-insensitiveJSONfields'></a>case-insensitive JSON fields

 Initiator:
 @itsjohn: Hi All, Is there. a way to make JSON payload fields case insensitive when mapping in Mirth so I can write msg['foo'] and Mirth accepts {"foo":""}, {"FOO":""} and {"Foo":""}